Nocturnes, Op. 9 (Chopin): Analysis

-In games

-Op.9 No. 2 was used in 2015 post-apocalypic game, Fallout 4 in Classical Radio.

 Nocturne in B major, Op.
 9, No. 3

 The piece is in ternary form A–B–A. The first section is marked Allegretto.
 The main theme is chromatic, but filled with nostalgic energy.
 The second contrasting section, Agitato in B minor, is a very dramatic one with a combined melody and counter-melody in the right hand and continuous eighth note arpeggios in the left, which requires an amount of virtuosity.
 The piece is full of coloratura ornaments, and it ends in a small cadenza similar to Opus 9 no. 2, with a wide chord in the left hand accompanied with right hand triplets in a high octave, followed by an arpeggiated ending in B major.